Amelia Island State Park

 Welcome to Amelia Island State Park

 An easy drive from Jacksonville or Fernandina Beach, the park protects over 200 acres of unspoiled wilderness along the southern tip of Amelia Island.
 Beautiful beaches, salt marshes and coastal maritime forests provide visitors a glimpse of the Real Florida.
 Amelia Island State Park is one of the few locations on the east coast that offers horseback riding on the beach and riding tours along the shoreline.
-Fishermen can surf fish along the shoreline or they can wet their lines from the mile-long George Crady Bridge Fishing Pier which spans Nassau Sound.
-Visitors can stroll along the beach, look for shells and sharks teeth or watch the wildlife.
-For horseback tour reservations, contact Kelly Seahorse Ranch at (904) 491-5166.
+Fishermen can surf fish along the shoreline or they can wet their lines from the mile-long George Crady Bridge Fishing Pier spanning Nassau Sound.
+Visitors can stroll along the beach, look for shells and sharks teeth, or watch the wildlife.
+For horseback tour reservations, contact Kelly Seahorse Ranch at 904-491-5166.
 Tours are given four times daily.